Fios-Quest/YouTube-Scripts/src/iriss/014-iterators.md

 assert_eq!(v.iter().max(), Some(&'w'));
 ```

-These methods are "consuming" methods, which means they will process every element in the iterator before giving a
-result.

-Another example of a consuming iterator is `.count()` which merely tells us how many items are in an iterator.
+If you just want to know how many items there are, you can use `.count()` which merely tells us how many items are in an iterator.

 ```rust
 let v = vec!['H', 'e', 'l', 'l', 'o', 'w', 'o', 'r', 'l', 'd'];